Welcome to Cape Chatter

 Nestled in the southernmost tip of Africa, the Agulhas Wine Triangle in the Western Cape is not only home to some of the most breathtaking landscapes and unique terroirs but also to a community of wine farms dedicated to fostering the next generation of winemakers.
 These wine farms understand that the future of their craft lies in the hands of today’s youth and have taken proactive steps to support and nurture young talent.
 Here, we delve into five exceptional Cape Agulhas wine farms that are paving the way for the winemakers of tomorrow.

-You really think you know a place… until you’re confronted with a new set of facts that forces you to look at it through an entirely new lens.
 That’s exactly what happened on a recent visit to Meerlust, a name which is arguably one of South African wine’s most recognisable, locally and abroad.
 For years, before the floodgates to international markets opened post-1994, Meerlust Rubicon was probably the one wine most often associated with South Africa in the export market.
 The Stellenbosch powerhouse set the benchmark for SA Bordeaux-style blends for everyone else to follow.

 Nature’s abundance is a fitting description of Elgin, a high-lying valley, around an hour’s drive south-east of Cape Town.
 Many years known for its apple and pear orchards, Elgin’s cool climate is also suited to wine growing.
 Although vines were planted there in the 19th century, it was only in 1986 the Elgin vineyards we know today were planted on the Cluver family’s De Rust farm.
 Early vintages of Paul Cluver Wines were made at Nederburg; the new home-farm cellar and current winemaker, Andries Burger, being inaugurated in 1997.
 Their ongoing commitment to expressing the character of Elgin is recognised, in particular in Paul Cluver chardonnay and pinot noir.